SwiftSeal/resistify/README.md

 ## Installation

-Currently, you'll need to clone this repo to get started.
+To get started with Resistify:

+`pip install resistify`

+Resistify requires `biopython` and `scikit-learn==0.24.2`.
+It also requires `hmmsearch` and `jackhmmer` - install these via conda or any other means.
-A pip/conda alternative is in progress!
+A conda distribution is in progress!
-Will make one when it's at version 0.1.

 ## Usage

-To run resistify:
+To run Resistify:

 ```
 resistify <input.fa> <output_directory>